davidhurtadodev/davidhurtadodev/README.md

 ### Hi 👋, my name is David Hurtado.
 I'm a Frontend Developer based in Barcelona, Spain.
-I love coding reusable components for building clean and scalable applications.
+I love coding reusable components for building scalable applications.
+Clean and modular code is the way.

 * :heart: I'm in love with **React** and **TypeScript**.